The Baby Checklist:

 Newborn Play Essentials

 A play mat with a rocker or bouncer is a good combination for that spot you set aside for when it’s playtime.
-It’s not only cute to watch your baby bounce around in a rocker as his legs kick out and about when he gets excited, it’s also a safe place to set your baby during playtime.
-Play mats are soft and usually made of soft cotton, which is a perfect place for your baby to lie down while you play with him.
+It’s not only cute to watch your baby bounce around in a rocker as his legs kick out when he gets excited.
+But it’s also a safe place to set your baby during playtime.
+Play mats are soft and usually made of soft cotton.
+They create a perfect place for your baby to lie down while you play with him.
 Perhaps you can place a mobile overhead to provide stimulating playtime.

 While you’re out shopping for these items, it is normal to want to buy everything for your newborn baby.
 But as long as you have these bare essentials covered, you are ready for your little one.
 You can just buy the extras as the need comes along.

-Use this checklist to get your shopping started and CONGRATULATIONS on your impending arrival!
+Use this baby checklist to get your shopping started and CONGRATULATIONS on your impending arrival!